 Follow the Wellness Services Instagram page to stay up to date on offerings.
 Wellness will have a variety of programs for students via zoom and/or our social media outlets.
 There will be opportunities to connect with the director of wellness services or the Community Health Organizers for one-on-ones, lesson-style engagement and group activities/informal coffee chats.
-Topics will include: Wellness Check-ins, navigating sex and relationships in pandemic, navigating connection and making friends remotely, nourishment and eating in pandemic, developing holistic schedules for maximizing remote learning, safer Trick-or-Treating in COVID, staying healthy in pandemic and flu season and contraception.
-We are also hoping to offer a virtual pet-a-pet day in October.
+Topics will include: Wellness Check-ins, navigating sex and relationships in pandemic, navigating connection and making friends remotely, nourishment and eating in pandemic, developing holistic schedules for maximizing remote learning, staying healthy in pandemic and flu season and contraception.

 Contact ODS also to find connections, friends, and community through our Disability Peer Mentors, join a community event held in collaboration with the Disability Student Alliance org, and consider becoming part of Empowered Voices, a weekly space for students to explore, talk and write about navigating Smith and the world with a disability.
 Need support transitioning to college?
 Attend one of the ASSETS program skill building workshops throughout September.

-SGA Cabinet, Senate and Finance will continue to meet weekly through the fall semester.
+SGA Cabinet, Senate and Finance will continue to meet weekly through the spring semester.
 Open SGA Senate meetings will be registered in the Smith Social Meetings and those interested in joining will be provided a Zoom link to do so.
-As a reminder, Senate Meetings are open to the entire student body.
-The fall election will serve as an opportunity to fill all open senate, class cabinet and committee positions and will take place in September.
-Information about the Fall Election will be put out through the Elections & Appointments Committee of the SGA in early September and registration will take place through the Smith Social Network.
-The first full Senate meeting of the semester will take place on Thursday, September 24th at 7 p.m. on Zoom.
+As a reminder, Senate meetings are open to the entire student body.
+We are currently filling openings through the appointments process.
+Please reach out to our elections & appointments chair for more information.
+The spring election timeline is currently being developed.
+Registration will take place through the Smith Social Network in early April.
+The first full Senate meeting of the semester will take place on Thursday, February 24, at 7:30 p.m. on Zoom.

-- Couch Concert Series every other Saturday on Facebook Live
+- Couch Concert Series throughout the spring semester on Facebook Live

-- Smith 2 Do To You and our Flash Craft Series coming in October
+- Smith 2 Do To You and our Flash Craft Series offered twice monthly

 Find Your Fit is a match program designed to help get to know you and connect you with involvement opportunities based on your interests.
 Take advantage of this new resource out of the Office of Student Engagement!
 To participate, complete the Match-up Quiz.